 during and after disasters.

-This overall mandate is achieved within the context of the current Strategy 2020 and policy framework of the IFRC.
-As part of the IFRC, the PS Centre is guided by the seven fundamental principles and relevant policies, and works towards the achievement of Strategy 2020 and the three strategic aims outlined within it.
+This mandate is implemented within the framework of the Strategical Operational Framework 2023 and the policy framework of the IFRC.
+Furthermore, as part of the IFRC, the PS Centre is guided by the seven fundamental principles and relevant policies and works towards the achievement of Strategy 2023 and the three strategic aims outlined within it.
 Accordingly, the PS Centre will work to:

-The aim is to enable National Societies to understand, respond and utilize evidence based practice in meeting the psychosocial needs of vulnerable groups.
-Technical support, including assessment, training, support, monitoring and evaluations is key to integrating psychosocial care in (a) disaster preparedness and response (b) complex emergencies and refugee situations, (c) areas of community health, social welfare and youth.
-The strategic framework for the activities of the IFRC psychosocial programme for the coming five years (2016-20) is based on the May 2003 Federation Psychological Support Policy.
-This policy underlines the need for mainstreaming psychosocial support in the core programmes of the Federation and its National Societies and establishes the basis of Red Cross and Red Crescent interventions both in emergency response operations and in the implementation of long-term development programs.
+Enable National Societies to understand, respond and utilize evidence based practice in meeting the psychosocial needs of vulnerable groups.
+Additionally, the provision of technical support, including assessment, training, support, monitoring and evaluation is key to integrating psychosocial care in (a) disaster preparedness and response (b) complex emergencies and refugee situations, (c) areas of community health, social welfare and youth.

 The International Federation of Red Cross Red Crescent Societies Psychological Support Programme emerged in the early 1990s at a time when an increasing number of National Societies realized that disasters can lead to not just physical but also mental issues in affected populations, and that the traditional way of offering relief in the form of shelter, food and medical care was often not enough.